MaterializeInc/materialize/README.md

 ## License

-Materialize is source-available and licensed under the BSL, converting to the open-source Apache 2.0 license after 4 years.
-Materialize is free forever on a single node.
+Materialize is source-available and [licensed](LICENSE) under the BSL 1.1, converting to the open-source Apache 2.0 license after 4 years.
+As stated in the BSL, Materialize is free forever on a single node.

-Materialize is available as [a paid cloud service](https://materializeinc.wpengine.com/download/) with high availability.
+Materialize is also available as [a paid cloud service](https://materializeinc.wpengine.com/download/) with additional features such as high availability via multi-active replication.

 ## How does it work?